taylorlu/Facenet-Caffe/README.md

 #### The pretrained model of facenet based on caffe can be downloaded in</br> https://pan.baidu.com/s/11_nNcdE-fHuPuL3AWGcgOw</br>
 #### which convert from tfmodel</br>
 https://drive.google.com/file/d/1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-/view
+#### warning
+It seems the older pretrained model with 128D embedding output has a higher accuray than new model with 512D output, infer to https://github.com/davidsandberg/facenet/issues/948, so here use pretrained model `20170512-110547` as default.
+You can change to `20180402-114759` in `tf2caffe.py`, remember to change `EMBEDDING_SIZE = 512` as well, and also `hnswlib.Index(space='l2', dim=512)` in `faceServer.py`.

 * ### Outline
 ![failed](https://github.com/taylorlu/FaceAll/blob/master/resource/web.png)